-Key Responsibilities:

-- · Oversees management's financial reporting processes - · Meets with our independent registered public accounting firm, outside the presence of management, to discuss our financial reporting, including internal accounting controls and policies and procedures. - Approves all fees related to audit and non-audit services. - · Selects and evaluates our independent registered public accounting firm. - Oversees our systems of internal accounting and financial controls. - · Reviews the annual independent audit of our financial statements. - · Reviews our financial disclosures. - · Reviews and implements our Code of Conduct through oversight by the Ethics Committee - Establishes and implements "whistle-blowing" procedures. - · Oversees risk and other compliance matters. - Ms. Katz will not stand for re-election.
-Mr. Sharbutt was appointed to the Audit Committee in April 2017.
+Members: Key Responsibilities: JoAnn A. Reed (Chair) Oversees management's financial reporting processes.
+Carolyn F. Katz (1) Craig Macnab David E. Sharbutt (2) Meets with our independent registered public accounting firm, outside the presence of management, to discuss our financial reporting, including internal accounting controls and policies and procedures.
+Meetings in 2016: 8 Approves all fees related to audit and non-audit services.
+J Selects and evaluates our independent registered public accounting firm. • Oversees our systems of internal accounting and financial controls. • Reviews the annual independent audit of our financial statements.
+Reviews our financial disclosures. • Reviews and implements our Code of Conduct through oversight by the Ethics Committee. • Establishes and implements "whistle-blowing" procedures.
+Oversees risk and other compliance matters.
+Ms. Katz will not stand for re-election